Why You’ll Lose Millions Without the Right Exit Team

 Why having the right team of professionals could make or break your exit.

-Picture this: you’re sitting at a high-stakes poker table.
+You’re sitting at a high-stakes poker table.
+The air feels heavy.
+Every move matters.

-Who do you think is going to win that hand?
+Now tell me—who do you think is going to win that game?

 The Hidden Risk Most Owners Miss

-Here’s the reality: exiting your business is the single most important financial transaction of your life.
+It’s the deal—the single most important financial transaction of your life.

-Too many founders make the mistake of relying on their regular CPA or attorney.
-They may be excellent in their lanes—but exits are a different game.
+Too many founders lean on their regular CPA or attorney to help them through the exit.
+They might be great in their roles, but selling a business is a completely different game.
 That’s like bringing a butter knife to a gunfight.

-• Exit/Value Advisor → Prepares the business, grows enterprise value, and closes gaps.
+• Exit/Value Advisor: Prepares your business for sale, increases enterprise value, and identifies hidden gaps.

-• M&A Advisor or Investment Banker → Structures and negotiates the deal.
+• M&A Advisor or Investment Banker: Structures the deal, manages negotiations, and finds the right buyer.

-• CPA with Exit Experience → Handles tax structuring, deal modeling, and due diligence.
+• CPA with Exit Experience: Handles tax strategy, deal modeling, and financial due diligence.

-• Estate & Wealth Attorney → Protects your personal wealth and legacy planning.
+• Estate & Wealth Attorney: Safeguards your wealth and ensures your legacy is protected.

-• Personal Financial Planner → Ensures the deal actually funds your life after exit.
+• Personal Financial Planner: Makes sure the deal actually funds the next chapter of your life.

-Each role adds leverage, expertise, and protection that most owners don’t even realize they need—until it’s too late.
+Each of these professionals adds leverage, foresight, and protection that most owners never even realize they’re missing—until it’s too late.

 Why It Matters